Yellow Submarine (film): Awards and honours

-Cancelled remake
+Cancelled CGI remake

-In August 2009, Variety reported that Walt Disney Pictures and filmmaker Robert Zemeckis were negotiating to produce a 3D computer-animated remake of the film.
-Motion capture was to be used, as with Zemeckis' previous animated films The Polar Express (2004), Monster House (2006), Beowulf (2007) and A Christmas Carol (2009).
+In August 2009, Variety reported that Walt Disney Pictures and filmmaker Robert Zemeckis were negotiating to produce a computer-animated remake of the film.
+Motion capture was to be used, as with Zemeckis' previous animated films The Polar Express (2004), Beowulf (2007), and A Christmas Carol (2009).
 Variety also indicated that Disney hoped to release the film in time for the 2012 Summer Olympics in London.
 Disney and Apple Corps officially announced the remake at the inaugural D23 Expo on 11 September 2009.

 Comedian Peter Serafinowicz was cast to voice Paul, Dean Lennox Kelly as John, Cary Elwes as George, Adam Campbell as Ringo and David Tennant was in talks to voice the Chief Blue Meanie.
-California-based Beatles tribute band The Fab Four was cast to perform the performance capture animation for the animated Beatles.
+California-based Beatles tribute band the Fab Four was cast to perform the performance capture animation for the animated Beatles.

 In May 2010, Disney closed Zemeckis' digital film studio ImageMovers Digital after unsatisfactory box-office performance of A Christmas Carol.
 On 14 March 2011, Disney abandoned the project, citing the disastrous opening weekend results of Simon Wells' Mars Needs Moms.
 Criticism toward motion-capture technology was also a factor.

 After its cancellation at Disney, Zemeckis tried to pitch the remake to other studios.
 By December 2012, Zemeckis expressed that he had lost interest in the project, stating: "That would have been great to bring the Beatles back to life.
-But it's probably better not to be remade – you're always behind the 8-ball when do you a remake."
+But it's probably better not to be remade – you're always behind the 8-ball when do you [sic] a remake".

 In 2021, footage of the remake surfaced online, revealing that the film would have potentially utilized soundbites from the original and even recreate certain scenes.
 One of the more notable differences was a sequence during Ringo's introduction where he was going to be tempted by a siren presumably created by the Blue Meanies.